Hot Springs, Fried Chicken & Sand in the San Luis Valley, Part Three

 Joyful Journey Hot Springs

 Joyful Journey isn’t an undiscovered gem, and it can be a bit crowded.
 It was certainly popular during our weekend visit.
-In fact, the facility hosts many retreats such as yoga, dance and meditation.
+The facility hosts many retreats such as yoga, dance and meditation.
 However, we found moments of peace here between waves of visitors.

 Great Sand Dunes & Alamosa